Hey there...

 Pop open a new browser tab and go to your website’s homepage (we know you have about 17 others open 🙈).
 Now go through the four questions outlined above.
 Does your homepage currently pass the 4Qs Clarity Test?

-Process #2 to Design An Effective Homepage: APSOSA Framework
+Design An Effective Homepage Using Our APSOSA Framework

 What do you do if your website DOESN’T pass the 4 Question Clarity test?